highcharts/highcharts/docs/dashboards/custom-component.md

 ### Adding custom component to the sidebar
 To add the custom component to the sidebar, you need to add the two things:
-1. Define the `onDrop` method for the custom component, which will be called when the component is dropped on the dashboard.
+1. Define the `getOptionsOnDrop` method for the custom component, which will be called when the component is dropped on the dashboard.
+It should return options for the dropped component.
 2. For the `editMode` `sidebar` define the list of the components that will be available in the sidebar.
 Use the exact name which was used to register the component in the `ComponentRegistry`.
 ```js